mcharouk/aws/AdvancedArchitectingOnAWS/Synopsis.md

 ## Outpost

 * two LAG have to be established
-  * LACP is a protocol that group multiple physical connection in a single logical connection.
+  * LAG purpose is to group multiple physical connections to a single logical connection
+  * Uses LACP protocol for that purpose
   * Main benefit is to improve resilience and bandwidth
 * Each LAG has 2 VLANs
   * Service Link VLAN : connectivity between outpost and AWS